shameem17/iOS-Tutorial/Weak_Strong.md

 car = nil
 ```

 The strong reference between Person and Car remains and can’t be broken.
-It also known as retention cycle.
-However it can be broken by breaking the reference cycle as follow:
+It is also known as retention cycle.
+However, it can be broken by breaking the reference cycle as follows:

 ```swift
 mr!.car = nil
 ```

 But there may be thousands of references.
 To assigning nil to each object reference is quite difficult for us.
-We need something to automatically deinitialize the instances.
+We need something to automatically deinitize the instances.

 # Resolving Strong Reference Cycle